Garmin's new ultraslim Vivosmart 4 gets more features, easier to use

 The Vivosmart 3 costs $20 less than Fitbit's upcoming Charge 3 and as soon as we get a review sample of that activity tracker, I'll be able to compare the two models and perhaps tell you which one is better.

-Garmin also announced that the Vivomove HR and Vivoactive 3 ($399 at Ryda Dot Com) will be available in new color options.
+Garmin also announced that the Vivomove HR ($200 at Amazon.com) and Vivoactive 3 ($240 at Amazon.com) will be available in new color options.

 Garmin Vivosmart 4 key features